sagemath/sagewiki_to_gh-2022-10-10/SageFlatProject.md

  * Unfoldings of rational billiards

 === Needed generic methods ===
- * switch between representations (the one where everybody can be converted is triangulated flat surface)
+ * switch between representations (the one to which everybody can be converted is triangulated flat surface)
  * computing fundamental group and homology
  * maps between flat surfaces
  * action of SL(2,R) and isomorphisms